MojoJolo/MojoJolo.github.io/_posts/2021-06-09-axie-infinity-ban.md

 They said that it is 100% and there is no way to appeal.
 Posts from socia media may differ though.
 Here's a [post from Reddit](https://www.reddit.com/r/AxieInfinity/comments/nv1j9a/got_banned_from_the_game_and_when_asked_why_how/) talking about their wrongful ban.
 There are also posts and comments in Facebook that their new accounts are also banned.
 Looks like a lot of new accounts are banned wrongly.

-Additionally, they are banning players even it is Axie Infinity's fault.
+Additionally, they are banning players even if it is Axie Infinity's fault.
 They said it themselves.

 <img src="/assets/axie-ban2.png" class="rounded mx-auto d-block" alt="Banned Axie Infinity">